 Just looking to get out every now and then and check out festivals, museums, and local sites!

-I'm a kind, well-educated, laid back guy looking for a good, smart, kind, laid back, smart woman.
+I'm a kind, well-educated, laid back guy looking for a good, kind, laid back, smart woman.
 I like to share my time with women that have their own lives but like to spend time with a decent fellow that is not out to change 'em, or to be changed.
 I am very good at showing people around that are not from here, especially to the Baltimore inner harbor and DC.

-Originally, I'm from Baltimore, but have worked on the Hill for the past nineteen years and love my job and the people I work with.
+Originally, I'm from Baltimore, but have worked on the Hill for the past twenty years and love my job and the people I work with.
 I live within walking distance of the main University of Maryland campus, and went to school, and worked there for many years.
 I pass through Virginia and Pennsylvania a lot and drive to Tennessee often to visit family in the Knoxville area.

 I prefer kind, bright, non-judgmental women that go with the flow and are open to new experiences.
 I tend to be attracted to grad students, professionals, or offbeat types, but I'm attracted to all kinds of smart women in between in the DC / MD / VA metro area as well as Pennsylvania, Virginia, West Virginia, and Tennessee.